Implants vs Dentures — Which is Better? Cost & Comparison

 Key Takeaways

-• 4Implant cost in Karachi starts from PKR 150,000 per tooth; dentures are more affordable
+- 4Implant cost in Karachi quoted after examination; dentures are more affordable

 Whether you've just lost a tooth or you've been living with gaps in your smile for years, you're probably weighing two major solutions: dental implants or dentures.
 Both restore function and appearance, but they work very differently and suit different lifestyles and health profiles.
 This comprehensive guide will help you make a confident, informed decision about which option is best for your situation.